 Return To: Settings Tab

-SystemCurrencies/DenominationsExchange Rate
+SettingsCurrencies/DenominationsExchange Rate

 When working in a Multi-Currency environment, it is necessary for the recommendation process to consider the exchange rate between different currencies to make accurate decisions on which currencies to prioritize and optimize as well as calculate costs.
 The Currency Exchange Rate can be set daily if necessary.